 Several components are considered as part of this process:

-- Citizen's Survey: Each year the City Secretary oversees the citizen's survey process and the end results are reviewed with the City Council as part of the strategic plan.
+- Citizen's Survey: The City Secretary oversees the citizen's survey process and the end results are reviewed with the City Council as part of the strategic plan.
 This allows direct communication of the community's priorities.

 - Operating Priorities: Prior to the strategic planning workshop the City Council reviews presentation materials prepared by the city's division directors that outline operating priorities for the upcoming fiscal year.